ritzmanndominic/bulk_file_renamer/bulk_file_renamer/README.md

 ## 🐛 Bug Reports & Support

 Found a bug or have a feature request?
+Click [Here](https://github.com/ritzmanndominic/bulk_file_renamer/issues).

 Please help us improve by:

 1. **Search existing issues** to avoid duplicates
 2. **Create a new issue** with: